-- tors, and standard laboratory electronics.
+- 321 Intermediate Physics Lab An introduction to the use of experimental apparatus and modern laboratory techniques.
+Experiments may involve the use of lasers, optical and magnetic spectrometers, interferometers, photomultipliers, radioactive sources and detectors, and standard laboratory electronics.
 Student work is directed to the observation of important physical effects and often involves reproducing some of the pivotal experimental results in the development of modern physics.
 Upon the completion of the assigned experiment, students will be expected to demonstrate through written reports competency with the apparatus and an understanding of the physical phenomena measured.
-Prerequisite: PHYS 205 or permission of the instructor.
+Pererequisite: PHYS 205 or permission of the instructor.
 One hour.
 Staff. - 322 Advanced Physics Lab This course will build upon the skills developed in PHYS 321.
 Students will continue to work with new and familiar laboratory equipment, keep a record of their experiments in a laboratory notebook, and report their findings in a journal style technical report.
 Laboratory exercises will become less procedurally descriptive for the students in preparation for PHYS 400.
 Prerequisite: PHYS 321 or permission of the instructor.
 One hour.
 Staff. - 330 Intermediate Mechanics A rigorous treatment of the formalism and methods of classical mechanics. kinematics and dynamics are treated in one, two, and three dimensions.
 Topics include vector algebra and coordinate system transformations, periodic motion in two and three dimensions, non-inertial reference frames, central force formalisms, coupled oscillations, and chaotic dynamics.
 Four hours of lecture and tutorial each week.
 Prerequisites: PHYS 205 and 250.
 MATH 203 should be taken in the same term if not taken in a prior year.
 Four hours.
-Dominguez. - 335 Continuum Mechanics An introduction into the study of three-dimensional objects through the determination of internal conditions caused by external forces.
+Woolard. - 335 Continuum Mechanics An introduction into the study of three-dimensional objects through the determination of internal conditions caused by external forces.
 Numerous constitutive equations will be presented that describe properties of the material such as stress, strain, elasticity, plasticity, and fluid flow.
 Tensor analysis will be introduced and used extensively in the physical description of mechanical deformation.
 Prerequisite: PHYS 330.
 Corequisite: MATH 203, 307, or permission of the instructor.
 Spring term, alternate years.
 Three hours.
 Woolard. - 340 Electricity and Magnetism A rigorous treatment of classical electromagnetic theory.
 Beginning with a review of the calculus of vector fields, these tools are applied to the study of electric and magnetic phenomena.
 Static electric and magnetic fields are treated, including their interactions with matter.
-Dynamical efects, including radiation, are derived from the synthesis of Maxwell's Equations.
-Prerequisite: EPHY 250 or PHYS 330.
-MATH 307 should be taken simultaneously if not taken in a prior year.
-Four hours of lecture and tutorial each week.
-Four hours.
-Dominguez. - 350 Computational Physics This course encourages the student to think critically and creatively about research questions using computational tools.
-The student will learn computational methods for simulating physical systems to solve a variety of problems.
-Students will be introduced to object oriented programming; no prior programming experience is necessary.
-Topics covered will include numerical solutions to differential equations, simulation and visualization of particle motion, and Monte Carlo simulations of thermal systems.
-Additional topics may include planetary motion, fractals, numerical integration, and quantum systems.
-Prerequisites: PHYS 152 and MATH 132 or 142 or permission of instructor.
-Offered alternate years.
-Three hours.
-Dominguez.
+Dynamical ef-